Prepare your environment

 This document describes how to plan your Red Hat OpenShift Service on AWS environment based on the tested cluster maximums.

-Oversubscribing the physical resources on a node affects resource guarantees the Kubernetes scheduler makes during pod placement.
+Oversubscribing the physical resources on a node affects the resource guarantees that the Kubernetes scheduler makes during pod placement.
 Learn what measures you can take to avoid memory swapping.

 Some of the tested maximums are stretched only in a single dimension.
 They will vary when many objects are running on the cluster.